plexoio/morada/README.md

 In terms of viability, things started getting serious enough for us to see what we can really accomplish within the given time frame `3 weeks`, with the technologies in use and the resources available.
 Among the 7 points, only 2 points scored a perfect `5` out of `5`, with `Learn` scoring the highest after the ones already mentioned, at `3`.

 Taking into account the other points for `Viability`, we arrive at a percentage that represents our possible contribution to this idea based on factors such as time, technology, and resources.
-From a different perspective, this tells us that we can complete at least 60% of this project, with the other 40% requiring greater investments in time and human resources.
+From a different perspective, this tells us that we can complete at least 60% of this project, with the other 40% requiring possibly greater investments in time and human resources.

 Based on these percentages, I have written a `Strategy` for `Relevancy` and a `Scope` for `Viability`, as these results can help us understand our overall `Strategy` and the upcoming `Scope` planning, since they are all interrelated.